 I’m sitting on a deserted beach under a palm tree looking out across the smooth blue lagoon to a bush covered island.
 On the horizon is the white line of the reef.
 The sun filters through a light cover of cloud.
 The air is warm.
 There’s not a soul in sight.
 There’s no sound but the soft swish of the waves on the sand, the occasional rattle of leaves, the snap of a branch, the thud of a falling coconut or a snatch of bird song.
 Beside me there’s a bottle of Fiji water and on my lap is a copy of a notorious best-selling novel.

 When it gets too hot I can slip into the sea or walk ten paces over the sand, across the lawn and into my spacious, airy Fijian bure-style villa.
+In fact, it’s inspired me to look into staying with Exceptional Villas in one of their luxurious properties when it comes to selecting the next vacation.
 I can take another ice-cold Fiji water, (or something stronger) from the refrigerator, and enjoy the view from the shady verandah, or through the wooden-shuttered doors of the bedroom or lounge.
 I can cool off in the indoor or in the outdoor shower where there’s generous supply of delicious coconut-scented soaps, shampoos and lotions.
 When the the sound of the ocean isn’t enough I can plug my ipod into the bedside dock and when the book is a bit much I can flick on the TV.

 If I tire of the solitude, then just a short stroll through the gardens are the pool, the bar and restaurant.
 I can luxuriate in a deckchair either poolside or on the lawn, under a palm.
 If I absolutely must reach the outside world, I can access the internet in the bar.
 But I’d probably prefer to order an Uprising cocktail (the Mango Daqueiri, which looks like an ice-cream sundae and tastes like a fruit smoothie, is divine) Then, I can people-watch or strike up a conversation.
 There’s always someone to talk to – a fellow guest, a visiting local (always a good sign) or the Uprising staff, who are truly lovely and always up for a chat and a laugh.
 In the Uprising restaurant I can look out through the open walls, across the garden to the sea as, depending on the time of day, I breakfast, lunch or dine.
 At breakfast, I can have either cooked or continental, with tropical fruits and home-baked breads, buns and muffins.
 At lunch and dinner I can choose from burgers, parmas and steaks or curries, and pizzas and pastas.
 But I’ll probably opt for a delicious local dish, full of the flavours of the sea and the resort’s own gardens, like kokonda (raw fish) with cassava chips or fish salad.